What we can recycle

 - Rinsed, washed out and dried, so they are clean (this will also help to stop your bin from smelling)

-- If possible squashed flat (we can then get more into our recycling collection vehicles and make fewer trips)
+- If possible squashed flat (you can get more in your bin and we can get more into our recycling collection vehicles and make fewer trips)

-- Put out clean, dry and loose in your recycling wheelie bin or blue box
+- Put out clean, dry and loose in your recycling wheelie bin or box

 - See Wash, squash and recycle (below)